Nuitka/Nuitka/Developer_Manual.rst

    - The result is a "str" or "PyStringObject"
    - We know its length exactly, "10000000000000"
-   - and we can predict every of its elements, if need be, with a function.
+   - Can predict every of its elements, if need be, with a function.

 Similar is true for this nice thing: